The rank of Mazur's Eisenstein ideal: Introduction

 \begin{prop} Assume that $p^s \mid (N-1)$.
 Then $\mathrm{ord}_s(\zeta)\ge 1$, and the following are equivalent: \begin{enumerate} \item $M \cup M$ is non-zero in $H^2(\Z[1/Np],\End(\zp{s}(1)\oplus \zp{s}))$. \item $\mathrm{ord}_s(\zeta)=1$. \item Merel's number $\prod_{i=1}^{\frac{N-1}{2}} i^i$ is a not a $p^s$-th power modulo $N$. \end{enumerate} \end{prop}

 Combining this result with Corollary \ref{cor:newton poly}, we see that if Merel's number is not a $p^2$-th power modulo $N$, then there is only one possibility for the Newton polygon of $\bT^0$.
-The proof is a variant of Stickelberger theory, and is inspired by the work of Lecouturier \cite{lecouturier2016} and unpublished work of Calegari and Emerton.
+The proof is a variant of Stickelberger theory, and is inspired by the work of Lecouturier \cite{lecouturier2018} and unpublished work of Calegari and Emerton.

-In Iwasawa-theoretic parlance, one could see the condition $\mathrm{rank}_{\Z_p}\bT^0 =1$ as an intermediary between the \emph{algebraic side} (the vanishing of cup products) and the \emph{analytic side} (the order of vanishing of $\zeta$).
-Based on this, one might conjecture that $\mathrm{rank}_{\Z_p}\bT^0 = \mathrm{ord}_1(\zeta)$.
+In Iwasawa-theoretic parlance, one could see the condition $\mathrm{rank}_{\Z_p}(\bT^0) =1$ as an intermediary between the \emph{algebraic side} (the non-vanishing of cup products) and the \emph{analytic side} ($\zeta$ vanishes to order 1).
+Based on this, one might conjecture that $\mathrm{rank}_{\Z_p}(\bT^0) = \mathrm{ord}_1(\zeta)$.
 This is not quite correct, as the examples below show, but it is true strikingly often.
-In particular, we optimistically conjecture the following, for which our only evidence is a computation for $N<10000$.
+In particular, we optimistically conjecture the following, for which our only evidence is a computation for $N<10000$. \begin{conj} Assume that $\mathrm{rank}_{\Z_p}(\bT^0) \ge 2$.
+Then the following are equivalent: \begin{enumerate} \item $\mathrm{rank}_{\Z_p}(\bT^0)=2$ \item $\mathrm{ord}_1(\zeta)=2$. \end{enumerate} \end{conj} \begin{rem} After posting an earlier version of this paper on arXiv, we learned that Lecouturier was working on an approach to some of the problems considered in this paper using an ``analytic side'' approach.
+In particular, he gives another new proof of Merel's Theorem \ref{thm:merel} and proves Conjecture \ref{conj: rank 2}.
+Lecouturier's work has since appeared as a preprint \cite{lecouturier2018b}.
+It would be interesting to study the connections between our work and his. \end{rem}